hwayne/learntla-v2/docs/beginner/invariants.rst

 #.
 An ``Iterate`` action happens.
 This changes the values of ``index`` and ``seen``.
 Values changed in a step are shown in red.
 #.
 When an invariant fails, the last step will be the one it failed on.
 Here we can see that after we check the second element, ``is_unique`` is false, breaking the invariant.

-.. warning:: If an `assert` fails instead of an invariant, the error trace will end with the step *before* the assertion failed.
+.. warning:: If an `assert <assert>` fails instead of an invariant, the error trace will end with the step *before* the assertion failed.

 (There's a little more we can do with the error trace, see :doc:`here </topics/toolbox>`.)